Moral status of animals in the ancient world

-Contemporary debates about animal welfare and animal rights can be traced back to the ancient world.
+Contemporary debates about animal welfare and animal rights can be traced back to ancient history.
 Records from as early as the 6th century before the common era (BCE) include discussions of animal ethics in Jain and Greek texts.
-The relations between humans and nonnhumans are also discussed in the books of Exodus and Genesis, Jewish writings from the 6th or 5th century BCE.
+The relations between humans and nonhumans are also discussed in the books of Exodus and Genesis, Jewish writings from the 6th or 5th century BCE.